 - a.
-Are you at least 24 years old based on being born before January 1, 1999? - b.
-Are you married? - c.
-Are you a graduate or professional student? - d.
+Are you at least 24 years old based on being born before January 1, 2000? - b.
+As of today, are you married? - c.
+At the beginning of the 2023-2024 school year, will you be a graduate or professional student? - d.
 Do you have children who receive more than half their support from you? - e.
 Do you have legal dependents who live with you and who receive more than half their support from you? - f.
 Are you a veteran of the U.S. Armed Forces? - g.
-Are you currently serving on active duty other than basic training?
+Are you currently serving on active duty other than basic training? - h.

-- h.
 When you were age 13 or older, were both parents deceased, were you in foster care or were you dependent/ward of the court? - i.
 As of today, are you an emancipated minor as determined by a court in your state of legal residence? - j.
 As of today, are you in legal guardianship as determined by a court in your state of legal residence? - k.
-At any time on or after July 1, 2021, did your high school or school district homeless liaison determine that you were an unaccompanied youth who was homeless? - I. At any time on or after July 1, 2021, did the director of an emergency shelter program funded by the U.S. Department of Housing and Urban Development determine that you were an unaccompanied youth who was homeless? - m.
-At any time on or after July 1, 2021, did the director of a runaway or homeless youth basic center or transitional living program determine that you were an unaccompanied youth who was homel ess or were self-supporting and at risk of being homeless?
+At any time on or after July 1, 2022, did your high school or school district homeless liaison determine that you were an unaccompanied youth who was homeless? - I. At any time on or after July 1, 2022, did the director of an emergency shelter program funded by the U.S. Department of Housing and Urban Development determine that you were an unaccompanied youth who was homeless? - m.
+At any time on or after July 1, 2022, did the director of a runaway or homeless youth basic center or transitional living program determine that you were an unaccompanied youth who was homeless or we re self-supporting and at risk of being homeless?